chisophugis/lbd/source/funccall.rst

 (Incoming Arguments).
 This section support variable number of arguments since C language support this feature.
-Run 8/7/Cpu0 with ch8_3.cpp to get the following,
+Run 8/6/Cpu0 with ch8_3.cpp to get the following error,

 .. code-block:: c++